GoogleCloudPlatform/gcp-service-broker/docs/custom-services.md

 ### Deciding what to include

 Services don't need to map one-to-one with cloud products, and probably shouldn't.
-Ideally a service will allow you to get a single, useful, task done and use plans to decide what kind of scale you want it done at.
+Instead, services should be focused around particular workflows, allowing you to get a single, useful, task done.
+Service plans allow you to scale that up or down.

+For example, Google CloudSQL contains options for high availability, PostgreSQL and MySQL servers, managing on-prem servers, and read-only replication architectures.
+These features all exist for different audiences, and a generic service trying to fit all the use-cases won't give a good experience to the users, operators, or maintainers.

 If you find yourself wishing you could selectively enable or disable variables based on flags, it's a sign you should break down your code into another service.
 For example, a Cloud Storage bucket can be configured to have a retention policy, a public-facing URL, and/or push file-change updates to a Pub/Sub queue.
-It would be a good idea to break those features into two separate services.
+It would be a good idea to break those features into multiple distinct services:

-One for hosting a static website with settings for URL, index/error pages, and CNAME.
+* One for hosting a static website with settings for URL, index/error pages, and CNAME.
-And the other for general storage that has retention policies.
+* Another the other for general storage that has retention policies.
-Both could make use of a single variable for a queue.
-This helps while creating plans for them too.
+* A third that also provisions a Pub/Sub queue and acts as a staging area for data.

+Breaking things down like this makes it easier to figure out what variables you need to expose, what risks they entail and what kind of plans you'll want:

-The static site plans could be simple, maybe containing different domain names and regions.
+* The static site plans could be simple, maybe containing different domain names and regions.
-The archive bucket plans could be for different retention policies and object durability.
+* The archive bucket plans could be for different retention policies and object durability.
+* The staging bucket plans could include options for setting up alerting and the queue at the same time as the bucket is created.

 Each cloud service you expose will have a plethora of tunable parameters to choose from.
 Ideally, you should expose enough to be useful to developers and secure, but few enough that your service has a well defined use-case.